Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Where it falls short

-• Shoppers who prefer a deep, slow memory-foam hug
+• Shoppers chasing a deep memory-foam hug

-• People extremely sensitive to any coil bounce
+• Anyone highly sensitive to bounce

 Pros & Cons